 Abstract

 Background: Since physician-patient relationships are foundational to the medical profession, it is essential to understand whether physicians and the general public share the same perspective on traits defining a “good doctor”.

-Objectives: To compare perceptions held by the general public with those of specialist-physicians regarding the essential traits of a “good doctor” and whether it is the physician’s role to address health disparities.
+The purpose of this study was to compare perceptions held by the general public with those of specialist-physicians regarding the essential traits of a “good doctor” and whether it is the physician’s role to address health disparities.

 Methods: A cross-sectional study conducted via two telephone surveys: one among 1,000 specialist-physicians and another among 501 participants constituting a representative sample of the adult population in the State of Israel.
 Both groups were asked about their demographic characteristics; to indicate the first and second most important features of a “good doctor”; and whether they think it is physicians’ role to reduce health disparities.